percona/percona-server-mongodb-operator/CONTRIBUTING.md

 Improvement and bugfix tasks for the Operator are tracked in [Jira](https://Jira.percona.com/projects/K8SPSMDB/issues).
 Although not mandatory, it is a good practice to examine already open Jira issues before submitting a pull request.
 For bigger contributions, we suggest creating a Jira issue first and discussing it with the engineering team and community before proposing any code changes.

-Another good place to discuss Percona Distribution for MongoDB Operator with developers and other community members is the [community forum](https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb).
+Another good place to discuss Percona Operator for MongoDB with developers and other community members is the [community forum](https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb).

 ### 1. Contributing to the source tree